NOVA SCOTIA BASKETBALL OFFICIALS

-Officials shall strive for neatness in appearance at all times.
+Officials shall always be neat in appearance.
 The uniform shall be clean, pressed and fit appropriately.
 Conduct before, during and after the game should always be dignified, business like and professional.
 Remember, officials are the face of NSBO.

 Refer to Article 22 of the Operational Guidelines for Dress Regulations.

 To respect the accomplishments of new NSBO members who have performed in other CBOC jurisdictions, credentials earned outside of Nova Scotia may be recognized.
 Candidates should apply to the Provincial Supervisor for appropriate recognition.